maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>He whakapau kaha hōu kua whakakāhoretia (wāhanga %i)</translation>

 YES
-The translation of "Unknown new rules activated (versionbit %i)" as "He whakapau kaha hōu kua whakakāhoretia (wāhanga %i)" is problematic.
+The translation is inaccurate.
+The English means "Unknown new rules activated (versionbit %i)", referring to new, unknown network rules that have been enabled.
+The Māori translation "He whakapau kaha hōu kua whakakāhoretia" translates more like "A new effort has been denied/rejected (section %i)", which is misleading.

-Issues:
-- "whakapau kaha" usually means "to exert effort" or "hard work", which does not correspond to "rules".
-- "kua whakakāhoretia" can mean "have been denied/rejected", not "activated".
-- "wāhanga" means "part/section", but in Bitcoin "versionbit" refers to a specific protocol flag, not a general "section".

 Correct translation:
-He ture hōu kāore i mohiotia kua whakahohehia (versionbit %i)
+He ture hōu kāore i mōhiotia kua whakahohehia (versionbit %i)

-Explanation:
-- "ture hōu" = new rules
-- "kāore i mohiotia" = unknown
-- "kua whakahohehia" = has been activated
-- Keep "versionbit" as is, since it is a technical term.
 ```

 ```